-If you have been arrested for a theft crime —regardless of whether it was shoplifting or grand theft auto—you need to have an aggressive attorney in your corner who is dedicated to helping protect your legal rights.
-The penalties associated with theft crimes can be severe, and you will want someone who both knows the laws and knows the best ways to help protect yourself against a conviction.
+If you have been arrested for a theft crime — whether it was armed robbery, fraud, identity theft, burglary or grand theft auto—you need to have an aggressive attorney in your corner dedicated to protecting your rights.
+The penalties associated with theft crimes can be severe, and you will want someone who knows the laws and knows the best ways to protect you against a conviction.

-By working with our firm, you can benefit from several things:
+By working with Thomas & Paulk, you can benefit from several things:

 - Personalized attention